On a new version of the SoundPrint app - I no longer see a history of my submissions - how do I retreive them?

 SoundPrint has a city ambassador program currently in the works where you can help lead or contribute to efforts to raise noise pollution awareness by increasing the number SoundPrint submissions to the database to enrich the data so that the public, venue managers and city officials can be informed as to how loud or quiet a venue in their city actually is.

 To join, fill out this form here.

-I do not see the venue listed in the database – how do I manually add a venue to the database?
+I do not see a venue I want to take a measurement in within the drop-down databse list - how do I manually add a venue to the database?